22dylan/LandMarket-HazardConsequence/_sources/Details.md

 | σ 		| 0.2 	| 0.2 	| 0.1 	| 0.1 	| 0.1 	| 0.1 	|

 #### TaxLot2Bldg.csv
 Optional input file that maps tax-lots to a single building.
 This is provided because some tax-lots in Seaside are contained within a single building (a condo containing multiple tax-lots).
 In the model, one building is represented as a parcel rather than the many tax-lots located therein.
 If not using, leave this file blank with the columns provided.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/TaxLot2Bldg.csv).
 | Variable | Description |
 | --- | --- |
 | guid | Globally unique identifier for the parcel |